All Episodes

 Mark my words.

-And if it does, I'll be the first eat crow and admit that um that I was wrong.
+And if it does, I'll be the first to eat crow and admit that I was wrong.

-Interesting poll, Zogby poll published today in U.S. News and World Report and Washington Whispers section.
+Zogby poll published today in U.S. News and World Report in a Washington Whispers section.

 Sorry, Hillary and Big John, you might have missed your chance in 2000.

-Now here's the unusual thing about the Zogby poll that has been released to Whispers in U.S. News, when questioning likely primary voters, only brief biographies, not names, were given.
+Now, here's the unusual thing about the Zogby poll that has been released to Whispers and U.S. News, when questioning likely primary voters, only brief biographies, not names, were given.

 In other words, voters pick the one with the most experience, the best experience.

-Without her name recognition working for her, Clinton came in a miserable sixth out of ten.
+Without her name recognition working for her, Clinton came in a miserable sixth out of 10.

 Looks like the Democrats want to grab the middle, says Zogby.